EternityForest/SG1/README.md

 ### radio.receiveDone()
 If we are recieving, return true and go to standby  got a packet.
 If not, start recieving.

-### radio.decodeSG1()
+### uint8_t radio.decodeSG1()
 Call after getting a packet.
-Returns true if message was a real SG1 encoded message on our channel key, and decodes the actual payload into data and datalen.
+Returns 1 if message was a real SG1 encoded message on our channel key, and decodes the actual payload into DATA and DATALEN.

+If the message was a short beacon frame, returns 2.
+Note that beacon frames are not completely reliable, expect 1 false positive in 10 minutes if someone is hammering random packets of the right length at max rate.

 Returns false for beacons and system traffic.